weiezhang/weiezhang.github.io/_pages/about.md

 ## Research Interests
  My interest areas include text mining, natural language processing, information retrieval and Internet of Things applications, but not limited to.
 My current research relates to three specific areas:
-- Text summarization
+- Multimodal generation and evaluation
-- AIoT
+- Federated Learning in NLP
-- Adversarial attacks on deep neural models for text
+- Adversarial attacks on sequential data
-- Medical information extraction
+- Artificial Intelligence of Things

 ## Recruiting
 I am seeking highly motivated and focused research students with backgrounds and interests in Computer Science, Mathematics, and Engineering.